SIakovlev/CarND_Term2_P5/README.md

 const int w_delta_diff =  10; // change in steering actuator action weight
 const int w_a_diff =      10; // change in acceleration actuator action weight
 ```
+Number one preferences are cross-track error and orientation error, then derivatives of actuator actions so that the trajectory of car movement stayed smooth enough.
+Finally, following velocity reference and reducing the amount of actuators power are the least prefferable goals of the controller.

 ### MPC preprocessing.
 Latency

 #### Conversion to a local reference frame:

+By default, the car gets global coordinates that need to be converted in local reference frame.
+The following code snippet shows how this can be done (note that `psi` is positive in clockwise direction):

 ```cpp
 // Convert ptsx and ptsy to local reference frame